How To Find a Job in Belgium: Brussels and Belgium Job Search Guide

 If you need help finding and applying for jobs in Belgium, you can also book a consultation with one of our experienced international career consultants.

-You can expect to work a 40-hour week with a generous 32 days of annual leave.
+You can expect a standard 38-hour working week, with a statutory minimum of 20 days of paid annual leave plus 10 public holidays.
+Many employers and sectors offer more.
 The work culture in Belgium is one of productivity and pride in your work, but work-life balance is also prioritized.
 Naturally, competition for jobs is stiff, and in most cases, you need to be at least bilingual.

 Who Can Work in Belgium?
 Do You Need A Visa?